Anthony Bourdain: Public persona

-Bourdain was noted for his put-downs of celebrity chefs, such as Paula Deen, Bobby Flay, Guy Fieri, Sandra Lee, and Rachael Ray, and appeared irritated by both the overt commercialism of the celebrity cooking industry and its lack of culinary authenticity.
-He voiced a "serious disdain for food demigods like Alan Richman, Alice Waters, and Alain Ducasse."
+Bourdain was noted for his put-downs of celebrity chefs such as Paula Deen, Bobby Flay, Guy Fieri, Sandra Lee, and Rachael Ray, and appeared irritated by both the overt commercialism of the celebrity cooking industry and its lack of culinary authenticity.
+He voiced a "serious disdain for food demigods like Alan Richman, Alice Waters, and Alain Ducasse".
 Bourdain recognized the irony of his transformation into a celebrity chef and began to qualify his insults; in the 2007 New Orleans episode of No Reservations, he reconciled with Emeril Lagasse, whom he had previously disparaged in Kitchen Confidential.
-He later wrote more favourably of Lagasse in the preface of the 2013 edition.
+He later wrote more favorably of Lagasse in the preface of the 2013 edition.
 He was outspoken in his praise for chefs he admired, particularly Ferran Adrià, Juan Mari Arzak, Fergus Henderson, José Andrés, Thomas Keller, Martin Picard, Éric Ripert, and Marco Pierre White, as well as his former protégé and colleagues at Brasserie Les Halles.
 He spoke very highly of Julia Child's influence on him.

 Bourdain was known for his sarcastic comments about vegan and vegetarian activists, considering their lifestyle "rude" to the inhabitants of many countries he visited.
 He considered vegetarianism, except in the case of religious exemptions, a "First World luxury".
 However, he also believed that Americans eat too much meat, and admired vegetarians and vegans who put aside their beliefs when visiting different cultures in order to be respectful of their hosts.

 Bourdain's book The Nasty Bits is dedicated to "Joey, Johnny, and Dee Dee" of the Ramones.
-He declared fond appreciation for their music, as well that of other early punk bands such as Dead Boys and The Voidoids.
-He said that the playing of music by Billy Joel, Elton John, or the Grateful Dead in his kitchen was grounds for firing.
+He declared fond appreciation for their music, as well as that of other early punk bands such as Dead Boys and The Voidoids.
+He said that the playing of music by Billy Joel, Elton John, or Grateful Dead in his kitchen was grounds for firing.
 Joel was a fan of Bourdain's, and visited the restaurant.

-On No Reservations and Parts Unknown, he dined with and interviewed many musicians, both in the U.S. and elsewhere, with a special focus on glam and punk rockers such as Alice Cooper, David Johansen, Marky Ramone and Iggy Pop.
+On No Reservations and Parts Unknown, he dined with and interviewed many musicians, both in the U.S. and elsewhere, with a special focus on glam and various rockers such as Alice Cooper, David Johansen, Marky Ramone, and Iggy Pop.
 He featured contemporary band Queens of the Stone Age on No Reservations several times, and they composed and performed the theme song for Parts Unknown.